TN cabinet okays 7.5 per cent quota for govt school students in professional courses | Education

 Implementing the committee's recommendations on the matter, the cabinet decided to move a bill in the coming Assembly session to provide 7.5 per cent quota for students from government schools in professional courses, it said.

-Meanwhile, a separate official release said Tamil Nadu Governor Banwarilal Purohit has summoned the Legislative Assembly to meet on August 13 and the budget will be presented that day.
+Meanwhile, a separate official release said Tamil Nadu Governor Banwarilal Purohit has summoned the Legislative Assembly to meet on August 13 and the government will present the revised budget for the year 2021-22 that day.

+The cabinet also decided that a white paper on the state's financial situation will be released on August 9.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)